Bechuanaland Protectorate: Elections

+Office holders

+High commissioners and resident commissioners

-The Bechuanaland Protectorate was one of the "High Commission Territories", the others being Basutoland (now Lesotho) and Swaziland (now Eswatini.
+The Bechuanaland Protectorate was one of the "High Commission Territories", the others being Basutoland (now Lesotho) and Swaziland (now Eswatini).
 The High Commissioner had some of the functions of a governor, but the major tribes were self-governing, and the protectorate was not a British possession, so was not available for white settlement.
-The office was first held by the governor of the Cape Colony, then by the Governor-General of South Africa, then by the High Commissioner for Southern Africa until independence.
-In each of the three territories, the administration of Britain’s responsibilities was headed by a Resident Commissioner with some of the functions of a Governor but less authority.
+The office was first held by the Governor of the Cape Colony, then by the Governor-General of South Africa, then by the High Commissioner for Southern Africa until independence.
+In each of the three territories, the administration of Britain's responsibilities was headed by a Resident Commissioner with some of the functions of a Governor but less authority.

-Justice
+Chief Justice

 The Chief Justice was the Chief Justice of the High Commission Territories (Basutoland, Bechuanaland Protectorate and Swaziland).
 From 1951 the Chief Justices were:

+Prime minister

 Postage stamps

 Bechuanaland postage stamps were issued from 1888 to 1966.
 Overprinted stamps were issued until 1932, when the first stamps inscribed "Bechuanaland Protectorate" were issued.
 On 14 February 1961 the South African rand was introduced, necessitating the surcharging of the existing definitive stamps until new ones were issued.